PeakIndicators/Getting-Started-On-Azure-ML/Documents/Integrating_AzureML_notebooks_with Git.md

 `git commit -a -m "My first commit"`

-When using `git commit`, `-a` means to commit all changed files, and `-m` specifies a commit message.
+When using `git commit`, `-a` means to commit all changed files and `-m` specifies a commit message.

-4. Push your changes up to the Git repo on the server by entering the following command into the Git command window:
+4. Push your changes up to the Git repository on the server by entering the following command into the Git command window:

 `git push`.

 5. Switch back to the web portal and select **History** from the **Code** view to show your new commit.
-The new repo should show the commit you just made to your notebook.
+The new repository should show the commit you just made to your notebook.

-It is important that you commit and push changes you want to keep to the Git repo on the server (Remote Git repo).
-This is also particularly important if you want to clone your repo to your local laptop too.
-In this case you want to commit and push changes you make in one repo (for e.g. Azure ML JupyterLab) before your make changes to your work in another repo (local laptop).
+It is important that you commit and push changes you want to keep to the Git repository on the server (Remote Git repository).
+This is also particularly important if you want to clone your repository to your local laptop too.
+In this case you want to commit and push changes you make in one repository (for e.g. Azure ML JupyterLab) before your make changes to your work in another repository (local laptop).

-for more details on working with Git commands click [here](https://docs.microsoft.com/en-us/azure/devops/repos/git/?view=azure-devops).
+For more details on working with Git commands click [here](https://docs.microsoft.com/en-us/azure/devops/repos/git/?view=azure-devops).